Home » Volunteering as a Family: Tips for Giving Back to Your Community Together

-Volunteering is a dynamic, enriching experience for adults and children alike, and more families are looking to volunteering as a way to spend time together.
-Read on to learn how your volunteering can benefit the whole family.
+Volunteering as a family can be a dynamic, enriching experience for adults and children alike, and more families are looking toward volunteering as a way to spend time together.
+Read on to learn the benefits of volunteering together and the best opportunities for families:

 Children learn through observation and model this behavior.
 When parents or other family members exhibit compassionate behaviors, even young children learn that compassion is a behavior with positive consequences.
-Volunteering teaches other values that parents work so diligently to instill in their children–values such as selflessness, responsibility, and gratitude.
+Volunteering with your children teaches other values that parents and guardians work so diligently to instill–values such as selflessness, responsibility, and gratitude.

 Families are busier than ever, but they still want to carve out time to be together.
-Volunteering is a great way to strengthen family bonds, all while making a difference in the community.
-Ask your children about what causes are important to them.
-Encourage your family to learn more about the cause.
+When you volunteer with your child–or any family member–you strengthen family bonds, all while making a difference in the community.
+Ask your family about what causes are important to them.
+Encourage your children to learn more about the cause.
 Families who talk about compassion and service will help children understand why the work they’re doing is important to others.
 Additionally, having a conversation about volunteerism will help ensure the children are prepared for and engaged in the experience.

 Volunteering helps children to develop interpersonal skills and essential habits like leadership and teamwork.
 It’s also an opportunity to support the learning that happens in school.
 For example, your community’s park restoration program can enhance this year’s environmental science curriculum.
 Whether your child simply learns a new skill like gardening, or develops a deeper understanding of food insecurity, volunteering is an opportunity to supplement in-classroom learning.

-There are countless benefits of volunteering as a family (altruism is reason enough to get involved!).
-But this doesn’t mean it has to be a chore.
-In fact, we think volunteering can be lots of fun!
-Helping out at an event-day can make for a powerful bonding experience and a perfect feel-good Saturday.
+In addition to the developmental and psychological value that volunteering with your kids provides, we think volunteering can be lots of fun–a benefit that should not be overlooked!
+Helping out in a proactive way can make for a powerful bonding experience and a perfect feel-good Saturday.
 Chances are, the kids just may want to volunteer again!